LWM2M

 Field CSV field name Type Description Mandatory

 LWM2M server URI lwm2m server uri String The URI the server uses for bootstrap.
 The LWM2M bootstrap server is used to provision the LWM2M client with the information required to contact the LWM2M servers.
-If you use the Cumulocity IoT service, the hostname of the LWM2M server is "lwm2m.cumulocity.com".
+If you use the Cumulocity service, the hostname of the LWM2M server is "lwm2m.cumulocity.com".
 The bootstrap ports are "5683" for unsecure bootstrap connections and "5684" for secure bootstrap connections.
 The LWM2M server ports are "5783" for unsecure server connections and "5784" for secure server connections.
 Note that these values can be different for other services.
 Mandatory for LWM2M bootstrap

 LWM2M bootstrap short server ID bootstrapShortServerId Integer The short server ID to be used for the bootstrap server.
 Default is "0".
 Optional